WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 The Goal: Make text content clear and easy to understand.

-Why It Matters: Simple language and well-organized content help users of all literacy levels, especially those with cognitive disabilities.
+Why It Matters: Simple, well-structured language helps users of all literacy levels and those with cognitive disabilities.
+Confusing product descriptions or technical jargon can kill conversions.

-Example: Break text into short paragraphs, use bullet points, and avoid jargon.
+Example: Break product info into short paragraphs, bullet key features, and avoid overly technical terms.

-Pro Tip: Run your content through tools like Hemingway App to check for readability.
+Pro Tools: Run your content through tools like Hemingway App or Readable.com to check readability.

 11. Predictable (3.2.1 – 3.2.4)